 Ironically, just as the development of wayfinding signs is gathering momentum, the arrival of new methods of wayfinding could make them obsolete.

-Indoor Positioning Systems (IPS) and Global Positioning Systems (GPS) have evolved us to the point where we don’t even need to read signs, rather just to listen to helpful voice notifications for instructions.
+Indoor Positioning Systems (IPS) and Global Positioning Systems (GPS) have evolved us to the point where we don’t even need to read signs, but rather just to listen to helpful voice notifications for instructions.

 Indoor navigation has greatly enhanced the user experience for patients and visitors in hospitals, places that are believed by the masses to sometimes have inadequate wayfinding.